-- Segmenting the market: What subgroups do we find in our desired market and which of those subgroups might find our product most appealing? - Selecting a target market: Which specific sub-groups do we want to target first? - Segmenting the Market: Developing the positioning strategy.
-How do we position our product, company, or service in the minds of our target market that will differentiate ourselves from competitors and substitutes for what we offer?
+- What subgroups do we find in our desired market and which of those subgroups might find our product most appealing? - Selecting a target market - Which specific sub-groups do we want to target first? - Developing the positioning strategy. - How do we position our product, company, or service in the minds of our target market that will differentiate our selves from competitors and substitutes for what we offer.